CSCI-2349-F23/ps2/README.md

 13. Save the file as `Walden_improved.txt`.
 14. Quit the editor.

+#### Submission Component 4: Video for Exercise E
+Make a video called `ps2_part3.mov` (replace `mov` with whatever file extension is produced by your screen capture software) of your terminal as you carry out the above activities, numbered 1 through 14.
+Submit this video to Canvas.
+Here are some guidelines:

+* As before, practice a few times, and then once you have it down, take the video.
+* It's okay if you make a mistake in your video.
+Use your skills to recover from any mistakes you make.

 ---

-**Reminder:** To receive full credit you must

-* Submit the slide from Part 1 to Canvas.
-* Complete the course survey from Part 2.
-* Post a message on Slack for Part 3.
-* Submit the screen capture video from Part 6 to Canvas.

-**All components of this problem set are due by Friday, September 15, by 11:59pm Boston time.**
+**All 4 components of this problem set are due by Friday, September 15, by 11:59pm Boston time.**

 ---